 Design Museum Iittala, 50 years of glass history.
 Read more.

-In honor of the anniversary, the exhibition “Iconic works and makers of Finnish glass art”, curated by the Finnish Glass Museum, will open on the 7th of May 2021.
+The exhibition “Iconic works and makers of Finnish glass art”, curated by the Finnish Glass Museum, will be open until the 31st of December 2021.

 Design Museum Iittala, forming part of the Finnish National Design Museum, presents the history of the glass factory.
 The museum building is an old barn of the Orvo Estate.
 It was opened as a museum in 1971.